x

 The PRNA maintains two registries that recruit and enroll older adults who are willing to be contacted about potential research opportunities.

-The University of Pittsburgh Claude D. Pepper Older Adults Independence Center Research Registry has been in operation since 2005 and has enrolled over 2,200 community-dwelling adults over 60 years of age.
+The University of Pittsburgh Claude D. Pepper Older Adults Independence Center Community Research Connection has been in operation since 2005 and has enrolled over 2,200 community-dwelling adults over 60 years of age.

-Over 100 studies from various University departments have used the registry as a resource for recruitment.
-Learn more about using the Community Registry for recruitment
+Over 100 studies from various University departments have used the Community Research Connection (formerly the Pepper Center Research Registry) as a resource for recruitment.
+Learn more about using the Community Research Connection for recruitment

-Learn more about becoming a registry participant ›
+Learn more about becoming a Community Research Connection

 The Platinum Registry for Senior-Living Residents is the only one of its kind and is inclusive of the frailest older adults with the greatest co-morbidities and disabilities.
 This registry recruits and enrolls older adults who reside in long-term care, senior communities, senior high rises, and those who attend an adult day program.
 The Platinum Registry has been in operation since 2016 and has fostered relationships with over 40 facilities and their residents.